steff880/MS3-MyRecipeBook/README.md

     - Full Recipe page allows the user to:

         - View full recipe with method and ingredients.
-        - Edit button can be used to Edit current recipe.
+        - Edit button can be used to Edit the current recipe.
-        - Delete button can be used to delete current recipe.
+        - Delete button can be used to delete the current recipe.
-        - Back button to take the user to previous page.
+        - Back button takes the user to the previous page.
         - Use the link to view the original recipe.

-*Please note that if user is viewing someone elses recipe they will not be able to edit or delete, but insted will see only the **back** button.*
+*Please note that if the user is viewing someone else's recipe they will not be able to edit or delete, but instead will see only the **back** button.*

 ![FullRecipe](assets/img-readme/full-recipe1.png)